Is It Time to Choose Glass? The Obesity-Plastic Link

 Exposure to BPF and BPS would be very significant, if the swap-out for BPA continues.
 The safest solution would indeed be to switch to glass bottles, cups, and other products that lend themselves to glass, obviously, taking into account the danger of glass breaking.
 If you decide to use plasticware, look for BPA free, but do understand that BPS and BPF are the likely substitute for BPA.

 It’s also important to remember that phthalates are another group of endocrine disruptors and can be found in fragrances and items that are fragranced, personal care products, soft plastics, insecticides, building materials, cars, clothing, toys, and electronics.
-Traces have even been found in macaroni-and-cheese products.
 Given the daily exposure to phthalates, BPA, and these newer chemical substitutes, it’s prudent to follow these tips:

 - Wash hands often with plain soap